Speedvale Avenue Construction

 We are glad to discuss this more with you in person – and hopefully with city staff and council, too.
 Please contact us at https://www.facebook.com/groups/safespeedvale

-ResidentsForSafeSpeedvaleAvenue about 3 years ago
+ResidentsForSafeSpeedvaleAvenue over 3 years ago

 You are really missing the mark not putting the underpass in now..putting a light in a Marlborough will solve nothing..there will be increased traffic jams just like there is now at Riverview.
 Having another light one block east at Delhi where its necessary is ridiculously too close..people are not going to walk all the way down from the bridge to the light at Marlborough.
 Sorry..I can't agree with your plans..tell me why you think this is a good plan..because I don't get it.

-GVIP1290 about 3 years ago
+GVIP1290 over 3 years ago

 You are really missing the mark not putting the underpass in now..putting a light in a Marlborough will solve nothing..there will be increased traffic jams just like there is now at Riverview.
 Having another light one block east at Delhi where its necessary is ridiculously too close..people are not going to walk all the way down from the bridge to the light at Marlborough.
 Sorry..I can't agree with your plans..

-GVIP1290 about 3 years ago
+GVIP1290 over 3 years ago

 Thanks for posting new information related to the $20 million reconstruction of Speedvale Avenue between Glenwood and Manhattan Court.
 The Residents for a Safe Speedvale Avenue (RSSA) has been waiting for this info for several years -- though we still have comments and continue to have questions that have not been answered.
 They are even more important given the COVID lens we must look at everything through.